 classroom handouts for easy printing!)

-A Buss from Lafayette can be used as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) American life in the early 19th century.
-It can be enjoyed read aloud in a classroom, read in small groups, and, of course, read individually.
+This complete guide makes it super easy to use A Buss from Lafayette as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) American life in the early 19th century.

 “This document is fantastic and any middle school teacher would love to use it while expanding on the many aspects of this fiction/non-fiction youth book.” – Gene Glover, Middle School Teacher and Principal

 “The need for teachers to find ways to make history interesting is crucial.
 A Buss from Lafayette will provide not only historic background of the revolutionary time. . .but also a story that all children can identify with. . .
 The teachers’ guide also gives many wonderful suggestions of how to integrate subjects with the historical content of this novel. , , [and] suggests questions that challenge higher level thinking.
 I highly recommend this for teachers in grades 5-8.” – Susan Elliott, Ph.D., Associate Professor, Quinnipiac University; Literacy and Curriculum Development.

 I welcome art, video, audio, or other projects that students create as per this guide’s suggestions, as well as anything else relevant they come up with.
 Please send these to me at: email@example.com.

 I plan to post the best ones I receive on my websites!